Greenville woman arrested for illegally carrying a handgun

 GREENVILLE, N.C.
 (WNCT) — Pitt County deputies arrested a woman during a traffic stop after witnessing a car law violation on Sunday.

-The woman, 29 year old Vani Phillips of Greenville, was driving with a concealed .45 caliber handgun that deputies found during the traffic stop.
-After checking, deputies found that Phillips is a convicted felon unable to possess a handgun legally.
+The woman, Vani Phillips, 29, of Greenville, was driving with a concealed .45-caliber handgun that deputies found during the traffic stop.
+After checking, deputies found that Phillips is a convicted felon and unable to possess a gun legally.

 Phillips was taken to the Pitt County Detention Center and put under a $10,000 secured bond.
 She was charged with Carrying a Concealed Gun and Possession of Firearm by Felon.